The Importance of First Aid in the Workplace

-Why is first aid at work important?
+What do you think of the importance of first aid in the workplace?
 If you operate a small office-based business it might not be obvious at first glance.
-What's the worst that can happen in an office, after all?
+What’s the worst that can happen in an office, after all?
 As it turns out there have been some dreadful accidents in office settings, which means that every size and type of business needs to take first aid seriously.
-Here's what you need to know.
+Here’s what you need to know.

 The dangers and incidents you might encounter at work

 Oftentimes hazards in a workplace like an office are predominately slips and trips and repetitive manual handling activities.
 Office workers commonly fall over open desk drawers and filing cabinet drawers, electrical wiring, loose carpeting, and objects left in hallways and on walkways.
 The injuries suffered are only half the story.
 Bad press and accidents at work claims can cost employers thousands of pounds in compensation and court fees.
 It’s best, of course, to do everything you can to avoid accidents at work altogether, keeping your employees safe whilst protecting your organisation from potential bad press and compensation fees.

 Every good business has insurance to cover the financial risk of employee injury.
 It also helps if you have people on the premises who are qualified to deal with an emergency or situation requiring first aid.
 How much first-aid provision an employer has to make depends on the circumstances (the hazards and risks) of each workplace.
 But fast actions and treatment can make all the difference between something not so serious and a really bad injury.
 We recommend you have at least one person in the business that can manage a first aid situation and one other that has the skills to deliver first aid.
 Learn more about our workplace first aid courses.

 UK stats about accidents at work

 According to the HSE’s 2018 report about health and safety at work